GLaDOS-418/vim/README.md

 I've not made up my mind fully on that.

-as of aug 2023, after Bram Moolenaar's passing, [vim's future](https://github.com/vim/vim/discussions/12736) is yet to be seen.
-Does it starts moving fast? idk. vim was already an improvement over vi and neovim is an attempt to improve upon that.
+as of aug 2023, after Bram Moolenaar's passing, [vim's future](https://github.com/vim/vim/discussions/12736) is yet to be seen. vim was already an improvement over vi and neovim is an attempt to improve upon that.

 neovim has tree-sitter support, native lua support, more exlusive plugins, client-server architecture, community driven, better out-of-the-box config, [better file change detection](https://github.com/neovim/neovim/issues/1380) (for which I have a [hack in my config](https://github.com/GLaDOS-418/vim/blob/ea23b01022f56358030163471ed2f484ad9d4407/vimrc#L430) ) and several other optimisations and cleaner codebase (e.g. [they removed cscope support in nvim 0.9+](https://github.com/neovim/neovim/pull/20545) ), it has an inbuilt library 'Checkhealth' to see if everything's installed properly or not.
-You can embed nvim into other editors (e.g. [vscode-neovim](https://github.com/vscode-neovim/vscode-neovim) ), no more half-baked vim emulations and more work is being done on this. the nvim code is being refactored to move away from vimscript one part at a time and it's a fast moving project.
+You can embed nvim into other editors (e.g. [vscode-neovim](https://github.com/vscode-neovim/vscode-neovim), [firenvim](https://github.com/glacambre/firenvim) ), no more half-baked vim emulations and more work is being done on this. the nvim code is being refactored to move away from vimscript one part at a time and it's a fast moving project.

-nvim was moving ahead of vim development in terms of new features. it has more robust async support (RPC API), native lsp and dap support, embedded terminal support, floating windows etc. each of which eventually found its ways to vim but, apparantly nvim does them better.
+nvim was moving ahead of vim development in terms of new features. it has more robust async support (RPC API), native lsp and dap support, embedded terminal support, floating windows etc. most of which eventually found its ways to vim but, apparantly nvim does them better.